uptake/pkgnet/CONTRIBUTING.md

 Additional checks on code characteristics that can caught with static analysis are enforced with `pre-commit` hooks.

+Additional checks on code characteristics that can caught with static analysis are enforced with `pre-commit` hooks.
+We use the [pre-commit](https://pre-commit.com/) manager for installing and running those checks.
+You can find instructions for installing pre-commit [here](https://pre-commit.com/#install).

-To run those hooks locally, do the following from the root of the repo.
+To run the hooks locally, do the following from the root of the repo.

 ```shell
 pre-commit run --all-files